 The fine is to be paid by MTN in six installments over three years.

-The MTN Group had declared its first full-year loss just two months after making the first payment from the fine.
+The MTN Group had declared its first full-year loss just two months after making the first payment of the fine.

 According to him, the money will be paid in six installments.
-He said N30 billion was to be paid into NCC’s treasury single account (TSA) with the Central Bank of Nigeria (CBN) 30 days from June 10, 2016 which been paid.
+He said N30 billion was to be paid into NCC’s treasury single account (TSA) with the Central Bank of Nigeria (CBN) 30 days from June 10, 2016, which were paid.

 The other dates and amounts of the agreements were:

 March 31, 2017 (N30Billion) which has just been paid.